tderenzi/tderenzi.github.io/src/portfolio/elom.md

 # What I did
 I led a multi-disciplinary effort to redesign the data management system, UI, and onboarding processes for ELOM’s assessment tools.
-My approach was methodically chosen to align with the project’s goals of scalability, efficiency, and data quality, and was informed by a deep understanding of the needs and constraints of our diverse stakeholders.
+My approach prioritized scalability, efficiency, and data quality, leveraging a deep understanding of the needs and constraints of diverse stakeholders.
+The work spanned two critical phases: **Discovery & Strategy** and **Design & Implementation**, ensuring solutions were both stakeholder-driven and operationally feasible.

-**1. Discovery & Research**
+**Phase 1: Discovery & Strategy**
+In this phase, I focused on understanding the existing challenges, aligning stakeholders, and developing a strategic roadmap for redesigning ELOM's data management system and tools:

-- I conducted stakeholder interviews, workflow analyses, and tool evaluations to identify key pain points in the data lifecycle. **This research uncovered critical challenges for different user groups, including field assessors, data analysts, and decision-makers, ensuring that our solutions were grounded in real-world needs rather than assumptions.**
+- **Stakeholder Research**: Conducted in-depth interviews, workflow analyses, and tool evaluations to uncover critical pain points across the data lifecycle for key user groups, including field assessors, data analysts, and decision-makers. **This research uncovered critical challenges for different user groups ensuring that our solutions were grounded in real-world needs rather than assumptions.**

-**2. Define & Align**
-- I **synthesized research insights into personas, journey maps, and service blueprints to visualize user interactions and pinpoint high-impact areas for improvement**, such as data centralization, quality, and security.
-These artifacts helped align stakeholders around system improvements and provided a clear roadmap for the redesign.
+- **Synthesized Insights**: Created personas, journey maps, and service blueprints to visualize user needs and interactions, identifying high-impact areas for improvement, including data centralization, quality control, and security. **These artifacts helped align stakeholders around system improvements and provided a clear roadmap for the redesign.**

-**3. Ideation & Stakeholder Collaboration**
-- Through cross-functional brainstorming workshops, I facilitated the generation of practical solutions and fostered alignment on key ideas, such as real-time monitoring, integrated tools, and centralized data systems. **This collaborative process encouraged stakeholder buy-in and ensured the feasibility and scalability of proposed solutions.**
+- **Strategic Alignment**: Facilitated cross-functional workshops to generate practical solutions, build stakeholder buy-in, and establish a roadmap for system improvements. **This collaborative process ensured the feasibility and scalability of proposed solutions.**

-**4. Design, Test, & Iterate**
+- **Governance Development**: Introduced a data governance framework aligned with South Africa’s Protection of Personal Information Act (POPIA) to ensure compliance and enhance trust in the system.

+**Phase 2: Design & Implementation**
+Building on the strategy, this phase focused on designing, testing, and deploying scalable solutions to address identified challenges:

+- **Centralized Tools and Monitoring**: Partnered with a service provider to integrate SurveyCTO, centralizing data collection and leveraging built-in features such as real-time monitoring, device management, and encryption to enhance workflow efficiency and security. **Centralization and monitoring supported scalability for high data volumes across varied field conditions.**

-- I led iterative design processes, conducting both moderated and unmoderated usability testing sessions to refine the UI, improve data entry accuracy, and enhance ease of use. **Feedback from these sessions was instrumental in adapting the system for diverse environments and workflows.**
+- **UI and System Redesign**: Led iterative design processes, incorporating usability testing to refine the system interface, improve data entry accuracy, and enhance user experience for diverse workflows. **Feedback from these sessions was instrumental in adapting the system for diverse environments and workflows.**

-**5. Onboarding & Decision Processes**
+- **Training and Onboarding**: Partnered with a service provider to transition field assessor training to an e-learning platform. **This scalable approach ensured that the workforce stayed current with the latest assessment requirements, supporting consistent, high-quality assessments across regions.**

-- I developed a centralized repository for assessment requests and introduced a weighted decision matrix to prioritize projects based on strategic goals. **This structured onboarding process enabled ELOM and Innovation Edge to allocate resources effectively, align projects with organizational priorities, and better track investment impact.**
+- **Prioritization Frameworks**: Developed a centralized repository for assessment requests and a weighted decision matrix to align projects with strategic goals and optimize resource allocation. **This structured onboarding process enabled ELOM and Innovation Edge to allocate resources effectively, align projects with organizational priorities, and better track investment impact.**

-**6. Scalable Training Solution**
-- To address the challenge of workforce scalability, I partnered with a service provider to transition field assessor retraining from in-person sessions to an online e-learning platform. **This scalable approach ensured that the workforce stayed current with the latest assessment requirements, supporting consistent, high-quality assessments across regions.**

-**7. Implementation & Integration**
-- In collaboration with a service provider, I integrated SurveyCTO to centralize data collection and added features like device management, real-time monitoring, and enhanced security measures. **These enhancements ensured compliance with POPIA and supported scalability for high data volumes across varied field conditions.**

 # Insights & Recommendations
 **1. Fragmentation Causes Inefficiency and Security Risks**